 How can you follow a Church that still believes that sex is a sin?
-This is the question one friend asks of another and thus begins a fantastic overview to John Paul II’s Theology of the Body.
+This is the question one friend asks of another and thus begins a fantastic overview of John Paul II’s Theology of the Body.

-Theology of the Body is much more than just a theology of sex in the modern world; it is a whole new way of thinking about the human body and the role of sexuality.
+Theology of the Body (TOB) is much more than just a theology of sex in the modern world; it is a whole new way of thinking about the human body and the role of sexuality.
 St. John Paul II says that the body reveals God to the world.

 This video, even if the electronic voices are a bit annoying, is a fantastic intro to TOB while at the same time a great instructional tool for how to explain TOB to someone who thinks having sex is not necessarily reserved for marriage.

 The information is presented in an apologetics format instead of straightforward teaching and it hits on all the questions one might be asked about the Church’s teaching on sex.

 1. The Human Soul